gdrlab/cascaded-sqli-detection/README.md

 It can run on virtual Python environment on Win, Mac or Linux.

 - Install Anaconda environment.
+- Open Anaconda Prompt and change current directory to the project folder.
-- Open Anaconda Prompt then run these commands in the folder where rafi-sqli.yml file resides.
+- Run these commands in the folder, where rafi-sqli.yml file resides.
 This will create a new Python environment with the required packages:
     -  conda env create -f rafi-sqli.yml
 - Activate the environment
     - conda activate rafi-sql